Tradescantia Yellow Leaves: Overwatering vs. Natural Leaf Senescence

 Symptoms

-- Individual leaves turning yellow before dropping — normal pattern for aging
+- Individual leaves turning yellow before dropping — a normal pattern when it happens on older growth

-- Multiple leaves across the plant yellowing simultaneously — suggests systemic issue
+- Multiple leaves across different stems yellowing at roughly the same time, suggesting a systemic issue

-- Yellow leaves feel soft or waterlogged (overwatering pattern)
+- Yellow leaves that feel soft or waterlogged rather than simply discolored, an overwatering pattern

-- Yellow leaves on the innermost parts of the trailing stems (natural aging)
+- Yellow leaves concentrated on the innermost, oldest parts of long trailing stems, a natural aging pattern

-- Yellowing combined with wet soil and musty odor (root rot)
+- Yellowing combined with wet soil and a musty odor from the base of the pot, pointing toward root rot

 Causes